 From time to time we will post notices of alumni passings.
-They are listed in order received.
+They are listed in order of most recently received.
+The links are to online obituaries.

 Charles Merrill Corwin, Jr. Obituary - Chuck was a past VP and President of the Alumni Association.